AliceO2Group/AliceO2/prodtests/full-system-test/README.md

 * Digits from `o2-sim-digitizer-workflow` and TRD tracklets.
 * Depending on the options mentioned above, `ctf_dictionary.root` and `ITSdictionary.bin` / `MFTdictionary.bin`.
 * RAW files in `raw/[DETECTOR_NAME]`

+By default the `dpl-workflow.sh` adds sub-workflows with the option `--disable-root-output`, preventing initialization of writer devices (therefore the intermediate reconstruction files are not produced).
+This behaviour can be overridden by passing `DISABLE_ROOT_OUTPUT=0` which will trigger storing all intermediate reconstruction files as well as the creation of the `o2_tfidinfo.root` file containing timing information of every processed TF (produced by `o2-tfidinfo-writer-workflow`).
+In case intermediate files of only a few workflows are needed, instead of enabling all writers via `DISABLE_ROOT_OUTPUT=0` one can enable those of particular devices only by passing `ENABLE_ROOT_OUTPUT_<workflow_name_with_underscores>=`.
+I.e. to enable storing the output of the `o2-its-reco-workflow` it is enough to prepend the script by `ENABLE_ROOT_OUTPUT_o2_its_reco_workflow=`.
+The `o2-tfidinfo-writer-workflow` will be invoked if there is at least one workflow with root outputs enabled.